 This concept blends so wonderfully with our belief to really see and to recognise those we support as individuals with unique talents and specific needs.

-Our vision is to use the Sikhona Foundation as a platform to raise awareness, support and funding, and to partner with like-minded organisations and schools to facilitate access to quality education for boys and girls who show the determination to improve their academic future.
+Our vision is to use the Foundation as a platform to raise awareness, support and funding, and to partner with like-minded organisations to facilitate access to quality education for learners who show the determination to improve their academic future.

 We aim to provide financial support from primary school, through to high school and ultimately a tertiary qualification.
 Whilst funding is essential, the psycho-social support provided to all beneficiaries is the pivot around which the programme revolves.
 The academic and emotional support, the teaching of life-skills, the mentorship and the accumulating of social capital are as, if not more important than the funding.